Enricobazzi/Lynxtrogression_v2/demographic_inference.md

 pip install "matplotlib<3.5"
 ```

 where `pip install -i https://test.pypi.org/simple/ gadma` installs a development version of GADMA where `Lower bound of first split` can be defined.
-This is ideal with my data, two populations of two distinct species, where the time intervals for within-population events can be very small, but the divergence time might be very high.
+This is ideal with my data, two populations of two distinct species, where the time intervals for within-population events can be very small (e.g. recent population decline), but the divergence time might be very high.

 I can activate this environment by running the following:
 ```